-The prize will recognize a paper presented at the BHC annual meeting that makes a significant contribution to the history of corporate responsibility.
+The Halloran Prize was offered between 2010 and 2015 for a paper presented at the BHC annual meeting that made a significant contribution to the history of corporate responsibility.
 Corporate responsibility is understood to embrace the many ways in which the firm relates to the political realm and the wider society.
-It is generously funded by the Center for Ethical Business Cultures (CEBC) at the University of St. Thomas Opus College of Business in honor of Harry R. Halloran, Jr., for his support of the university and research on the history of corporate responsibility in twentieth-century business.
-The prize, which consists of a $500 award and a certificate of recognition, is to be offered annually for a period of five years at the Business History Conference 2010-2014 annual meetings.
-Relevant topics might include, among others: business engagement with and action on social issues, environmental issues, labor-management relations, business giving, influence of religion on business practice, business influence on government policy, organizational development and strategy related to this topic, etc. The competition is open to papers written in English and dealing with the topic during the twentieth century up to the present time.
+This prize was sponsored between 2010 and 2015 by the Center for Ethical Business Cultures (CEBC) at University of St. Thomas Opus College of Business in honor of Harry Halloran Jr. for his support of research on the history of corporate responsibility in 20th-century business.

 The Alfred D. Chandler, Jr. Travel Grants honor the dean of American business history and are used to defray costs to attend the BHC annual meeting by graduate students who are delivering papers.
 These grants are administered by the Secretary-Treasurer, in consultation with the Grants and Prizes Committee, to all graduate students who are giving papers, roughly in accordance with need and whether the student has additional funding to cover expenses.
 Preference is given to first-time paper givers.